-Since its launch in 2011, Yaru Water has been committed to sharing an important cultural message, closing the gap between Indigenous and non-Indigenous Australians, whilst supporting Indigenous organisations and community projects.
-In 2016 Yaru Water decided to set up a dedicated not for profit Foundation that enabled us to provide our skills, time, and resources to increase our impact.
+Since the launch of Yaru in 2011, we have been committed to sharing an important cultural message, closing the gap between Indigenous and non-Indigenous Australians, whilst supporting Indigenous organisations and community projects.
+In 2016 we decided to set up a dedicated not for profit Foundation that enabled us to provide our skills, time, and resources to increase our impact.

-Through the purchase of Yaru Water and with kind donations, grants, and corporate support, the Yaru Foundation allows us to establish vital projects in Indigenous communities throughout Australia.
-We have clear objectives that are at the heart of the Foundation…
+Through the purchase of Yaru Water and with kind donations, grants, and corporate support, the Yaru Foundation enables us to implement and support vital projects in Indigenous communities throughout Australia.
+We have clear objectives at the heart of the Foundation…

-A considerable health disparity exists between indigenous and non-indigenous Australians.
-According to a peer review in the electronic journal from the Australian Indigenous Health Bulletin; ‘Insufficient access to clean drinking water has contributed to skin, eye and diarrhoea diseases in Aboriginal communities.
+We live in what many people consider to be a developed and modern country, yet according to a peer review in the electronic journal from the Australian Indigenous Health Bulletin; ‘Insufficient access to clean drinking water has contributed to skin, eye and diarrhoea diseases in Aboriginal communities.
 Children younger than 2 years of age have been hospitalised due to Gastroenteritis, with rates up to 11 times higher in Aboriginal compared to non-Aboriginal communities.’
 Contamination of drinking water (bacteria, radiation and heavy metals) can be potentially fatal for newborns and young children.
-The Yaru Foundation is embarking on several projects to address this issue.
-You can help support projects like these here.

 1300 954 560